Section 1 – Introduction

 - The basics of the mask filter

-Rotoscoping is the procedure for “cutting out” part of an image an overlaying it on a different image.
+Rotoscoping is the procedure for making a mask which follows an object on screen.
 You have to draw the shape and then animate that shape as it moves across the screen.

-You can add a mask to a solid background and cut out a shape – in this case a curved arrow – which then moves over time by keyframming the mask.
+You can add a mask to a solid background and cut out a shape – in this case a curved arrow – which then moves over time by keyframing the mask

 EDIUS has a specific part of the clip where you add “keyer” effects, These are any type of effect that will adjust the transparency of the clip – from the obvious chromakey and lumakey to the track matte and blend modes.